USAF explosive ordnance disposal technicians conduct joint training with Nigerien Armed Forces

 |0

-This work, USAF explosive ordnance disposal technicians conduct joint training with Nigerien Armed Forces, by SSgt Chloe Ochs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAF explosive ordnance disposal technicians conduct joint training with Nigerien Armed Forces [Image 11 of 11], by SSgt Chloe Ochs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

+USAF explosive ordnance disposal technicians conduct joint training with Nigerien Armed Forces

 LEAVE A COMMENT